wilzwert/Chatop/README.md

 Then setup variables according to your environment ; see .env.example for more information.
 Please note that there is a slight difference whether you're using MySQL or MariaDB, although default values should work for both.

-3. Create the database and import the schema provided in ressources/db_structure.sql
+3. Import the schema provided in resources/db_structure.sql into your database

 You can either use a GUI like PhpMyAdmin or load the file from command line :